RubyaAfrin/Brain-Tumor-Detection-using-Transfer-Learning/README.md

 # BrainTumorDL

-This repository contains several deep learning techniques for brain tumor detection using MRI images.
+This repository contains several transfer learning techniques for brain tumor detection using MRI images.

 The dataset can be found [here](https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection).